-Under s.
-33 of the NEL, s.
-73 of the NGL and s.
-225 of the NERL the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.
+19 Under section 33 of the NEL, section 73 of the NGL and section 225 of the NERL the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.
 The MCE is referenced in the AEMC's governing legislation and is a legally enduring body comprising the Federal, State and Territory Ministers responsible for energy.
 On 1 July 2011, the MCE was amalgamated with the Ministerial Council on Mineral and Petroleum Resources.
-The amalgamated council is now called the COAG Energy Council.
+The amalgamated council was called the COAG Energy Council and is now known as the Energy Ministers' Meeting.